mintutifr/nanoAOD-tools/crab/tree/README.md

+# crab sumission and validation of the skim trees

-1. Warnings
+## Warnings

 	1. python/postprocessing/modules/common/PrefireCorr16.py is not there in new setup ------> No worries prefire weights are provided in nanoaod files

 	2. jecredo option has been removed check why------> Does't matter because redo option was for fat jets not for AK4 jets

-2. Crab submission for MC skimtree
+## Crab submission for MC skimtree

 	1. Lines in crab_cfg_skimTree.py must check before submission: for MC: